IBRice101/IBRice101.github.io/index.md

 ---

 ## [Linux From Scratch!](https://IBRIce101.github.io/LFS/)
 The home directory of my journey from sucking at something (Linux) to being sorta good at something (also Linux), genuinely excited about this project, and I hope you are too!
+[Currently on back-burner]

 ---